History

 Incorporation as a Limited Liability Company by the Federal Government.

-Acquisition and installation of a 1.5 T Fresh Fruit Bunch (FFB)/h oil mill by the Federal Government.
+Acquisition and installation of a 1.5 T Fresh Fruit Bunch (FFB)/h palm oil mill by the Federal Government.

 Acquisition of 6 116 ha known as Extension 1.